hpi-schul-cloud/schulcloud-server/apps/server/README.md

 - `nest:lint` run eslint to report linter issues and apply formatting
 - `nest:lint:fix` run eslint to report and auto-fix fixable linter issues and apply formatting

+# Quality gates

+With coverage on tests and static code analysis we ensure some quality gates which are all handled by running `nest:test`:

+- ESLint with prettier ensures formatting and static code analysis to pass, see `.eslintrc.js` for details.
+- Tests ensure functional requirements via unit & e2e tests.
+- Coverage on tests ensures a coverage of 80% on NestJS code, see `jest.config.ts` for details.

+Gates are part of pull request checks.

 # Legacy (feathers) testing with mocha

 - `npm run test`